chaichunyang/my-i3-config/README.md

 - nm-applet, for network manager (optional)
 - nmcli-dmenu, for network manager with dmenu (seems good)
 - ranger, console file manager
-- ueberzug, for ranger perview image
+- ueberzug, for ranger preview image
 - thunar or dolphin, for GUI file manager
 - polkit-gnome-authentication-agent-1 or polkit-kde-authentication-agent-1, for Authentication agents
 - polybar